acquia/next-acms/packages/nextjs-drupal-webform/README.md

   );
 };
 ```

 2. Pass in your component(s) to the `customComponents` property.
-The key in `customComponents` should match the webform element's type.
+The key in `customComponents` should match the type of the webform element you want to override.

 ```
    <Webform
    webformObject={additionalContent.webform}